kljr/SpringboardDDEV/README.md

     If the command prompt is already in a project hierarchy, the above commands will work without arguments.

-## Adding new sites.

-If you want to add a new site to Springboard DDEV, then you need to:
-* Define the project in local.config.yml
-* Run `sbdd-make` (or scripts/sbdd-make.sh)

-Adding too many sites at once can cause PHP timeouts, so be reasonable.

 ## Uninstalling Springboard DDEV